-The MA Interior Design Program is accredited by the National Association of Schools of Art and Design.
-This program fulfills the education requirement that qualifies graduates to sit for the National Council of Interior Design Qualification professional licensing exam.
+The Master of Arts in Interior Design Program is accredited by the Middle States Commission of Higher Education and the National Association of Schools of Art and Design and it fulfills the education requirement that qualifies graduates to sit for the National Council of Interior Design Qualification professional licensing exam.

 The Interior Design MA program accepts applications from students with backgrounds in Interior Design or Architecture as well as those with unrelated degrees.
 A portfolio is required for those with interior design or architecture backgrounds; however, a portfolio is optional for those with unrelated degrees.

-Interior Design Studios (Total of 4)
+- Interior Design Studios I-IV

-Materials, Finishes, and Methods
+- Materials, Finishes, and Methods

-Construction and Detailing
+- Construction and Detailing

-Selected Topics in Interior Design
+- Selected Topics in Interior Design

-Interior Design Pro-Thesis
+- Interior Design Pro-Thesis

-Interior Design Thesis
+- Interior Design Thesis

-Electives (Total of 2)
+- Electives (Total of 2)